Comparison of spin-qubit architectures for quantum error-correcting codes: Quantum error-correcting codes

 \subsection{Bacon-Shor code}

-Like 2D surface codes, 2D Bacon-Shor (BS) codes \cite{BSOriginal, ShorCode, BSAliferisCross} are a family of $[[d^2,1,d]]$ CSS codes defined on a planar array of $n=d^2$ physical data qubits.
+Like 2D surface codes, 2D BS codes \cite{BSOriginal, ShorCode, BSAliferisCross} are a family of $[[d^2,1,d]]$ CSS codes defined on a planar array of $n=d^2$ physical data qubits.
 In contrast to surface codes, BS codes are subsystem codes \cite{OQEC1, OQEC2}.
 This implies that the logical subspace has dimensions higher than 2 and thus contains several logical qubits, which can be seen as subsystems of the codespace.
 Of these subsystems, typically only one is chosen as the working logical qubit.

-For symmetric or square 2D BS codes, there are $(d-1)$ X stabilizer generators and $(d-1)$ Z stabilizer generators, each of weight $2d$. $X$($Z$) stabilizer generators correspond to vertical (horizontal) rectangles as shown in Fig.~\ref{fig:QECC_layout} (b) for the distance-$3$ case.
+For symmetric or square 2D BS codes, there are $(d-1)$ X stabilizer generators and $(d-1)$ Z stabilizer generators, each of weight $2d$. $X$($Z$) stabilizer generators correspond to vertical (horizontal) rectangles as shown in Fig.~\ref{fig:QECC_layout}b for the distance-$3$ case.
 The reduced number of stabilizers implies that there is more than one logical qubit.
 However, only one of these has the full code distance $d$ and is used as the actual logical qubit.
 The rest are gauge (logical) qubits that are not used to store information.
-For example, for the distance-$3$ planar BS code shown in Fig.~\ref{fig:QECC_layout} (b), there are $5$ encoded qubits, of which one is the working logical qubit and the other $4$ are the gauge qubits.
+For example, for the distance-$3$ planar BS code shown in Fig.~\ref{fig:QECC_layout}b, there are $5$ encoded qubits, of which one is the working logical qubit and the other $4$ are the gauge qubits.

 If the gauge logical qubits are fixed to definite states, we obtain a subspace code.
 Different gauge fixings result in different subspace codes.
 For example, if we fix all the gauge qubits to the state $|0 \rangle$, we obtain the original Shor code \cite{ShorCode}.
 Alternatively, if we fix two gauge qubits to $|0 \rangle$ and the other two to $|+ \rangle$, we obtain the rotated distance-$3$ surface code described previously.
 All of these codes are instances of the more general compass code family \cite{CompassCodes}.
 In contrast to the surface code, the BS code does not present a quantum error correction threshold as the lattice size increases \cite{BSNoThreshold}, although a threshold can be guaranteed by different techniques \cite{BSAliferisCross, LessBacon, BSBoardGames}.